Easy and Chic Ballerina Bun Tutorial

 2. Twist your hair, and wrap around the ponytail base to make a bun.

-Tools to make ballerina buns
+Tools to make the perfect ballerina bun

-Another option is to use one of those sponge-like doughnuts that you just slip over the ponytail and then pull your hair through the doughnut hole for a “sock-bun” effect.
+Another option is to use one of those sponge-like doughnuts that you just slip over the ponytail and then pull your hair through the doughnut hole for a “sock bun” effect.
 However, this version with twisted hair strands looks more unique.

 Do you also love ballerina-style buns?
 Let me know and share your pictures with me.